pboivin/filament-peek/README.md

 ## Documentation

-The documentation is available in the `docs/` directory:
+The documentation is available in the ['docs' directory](https://github.com/pboivin/filament-peek/tree/2.x/docs) on GitHub:

 <!-- BEGIN_TOC -->